-3.1 ISO 22000 Certified
+4.1 FSSC 22000 Certified

-Carl J. Nielsen A/S is certified ISO 22000-2005 according to the Food Safety Standard by The Norwegian Veritas - Food Safety System Certificate.
+Carl J. Nielsen A/S is certified FSSC 22000 according to the Food Safety Standard by Force Institute - Food Safety System Certificate.

-ISO 22000 specifies requirements for a food safety management system where an organization in the food chain needs to demonstrate its ability to control food safety hazards in order to ensure that food is safe at the time of human consumption.
+FSSC 22000 specifies requirements for a food safety management system where an organization in the food chain needs to demonstrate its ability to control food safety hazards in order to ensure that food is safe at the time of human consumption.

-ISO 22000 specifies requirements to enable an organization to:
+FSSC 22000 specifies requirements to enable an organization to:

-- 1 plan, implement, operate, maintain and update a food safety management system aimed at providing products that, according to their intended use, are safe for the consumer. - 2 demonstrate compliance with applicable statutory and regulatory food safety requirements. - 3 evaluate and assess customer requirements and demonstrate conformity with those mutually agreed customer requirements that relate to food safety, in order to enhance customer satisfaction. - 4 effectively communicate food safety issues to their suppliers, customers and relevant interested parties in the food chain. - 5 ensure that the organization conforms to its stated food safety policy. - 6 demonstrate such conformity to relevant interested parties. - 7 seek certification or registration of its food safety management system by an external organization, or make a self-assessment or self-declaration of conformity to ISO 22000.
+- 1 Plan, implement, operate, maintain and update a food safety management system aimed at providing products that, according to their intended use, are safe for the consumer. - 2 Demonstrate compliance with applicable statutory and regulatory food safety requirements. - 3 Evaluate and assess customer requirements and demonstrate conformity with those mutually agreed customer requirements that relate to food safety, in order to enhance customer satisfaction. - 4 Effectively communicate food safety issues to their suppliers, customers and relevant interested parties in the food chain. - 5 Ensure that the organization conforms to its stated food safety policy. - 6 Demonstrate such conformity to relevant interested parties. - 7 Seek certification or registration of its food safety management system by an external organization, or make a self-assessment or self-declaration of conformity to FSSC 22000.

-Source: The Norwegian Veritas - Food Safety System Certificate.
+Source: Force Institute - Food Safety System Certificate.

-3.2 Supplier audits
+4.2 Supplier audits

 We conduct audits among our suppliers based on the specifications of the products purchased, and we include procurement specifications as appendices to all our contracts.

 Future audits will be designed to incorporate questions concerning the sustainability of our suppliers.
-To this job and in general for our purchase we have engaged an extra purchaser who will take care of this with our QM team.

-We are considering taking the first steps towards creating a CRM system, which will gather data regarding all our suppliers.
-Our suppliers' efforts when it comes to sustainability should be included in this database.
+To this job and in general for our purchase, we have engaged a purchaser who will take care of this in collaboration with our quality management team, QM team.
+We are developing our Customer Relationship Management, CRM, system further, where we will be able to gather data regarding all our suppliers.
+Our suppliers' effort regarding sustainability, should be included in this database.

-4. Carl J. Nielsen A/S Code of Conduct
+5. Carl J. Nielsen A/S Code of Conduct